baasbox/docs/source/index.md

 **Group**: [baasbox.notifications.send](#list-groups)

 Allows to send a push notification.
-This will be sent to every device, registered with the respective profile, on which users have enabled push notifications.
+This will be sent to every device, registered with the respective app, on which users have enabled push notifications.

 Parameter | Description | Type
 --------- | ----------- | ------